Service level agreement (SLA)

 Important!
 To access the Extensions section from a user profile, you need Organization administrator or Integrations manager rights.

-• Select the manager to be added to the task as an approver, and when they are to be added.
-You can also specify here that requests with escalation are to be marked with a check mark so they are easier to filter for analysis in the registry.
+- Select the manager to be added to the task as a subscriber, and the time interval after which this will happen.
+This can be done for the total request deadline, or for each step of the request.
+You can also specify here that tasks with escalation are to be check marked so they can be filtered in the register for analysis.

 FAQ